blahosyl/enlightened-publishing/README.md

 ##### Current stage

-Due to some deliverables not being completed by the release date of the 1st version of the website (14th of March 2024), the list of goals was modified as follows (~~not included in release~~, *new goal*):
+Some deliverables have not been completed by the "firends & family" release date of the 1st version of the website (14th of March 2024):

+- Custmer Management System (handling email lists)
+- Substack account
+- 1st draft of the ebook on Publishing
+- blog on Gender Bias

+Accordingly, the list of goals was modified as follows (~~not included in release~~, *new goal*):

 - create an online presence specifically for this workshop
-- add subscribers to his email list
+- ~~add subscribers to his email list~~
+- *have potential customers contact the client by email*
 - *have potential customers book a meeing with the client*
 - have universities commission him for the workshop
 - ~~direct users to Substack~~
 - *direct users to the client's blog on Open Access Publishing*
-- *direct users to the client's social media accounts (Twitter/X, LinkedIn*
+- *direct users to the client's social media accounts (Twitter/X, LinkedIn)*
 - ~~have users download the client's ebook on Academic Publishing~~
 - ~~direct users to the client's blog on Gender Bias~~